 When you lose a job, your first concern is usually, how will I be able to pay the bills.
 A quick scan of your finances will often send you into a panic.
 Where will the money come from?

-One of the first things you may think of is a personal loan, to make sure you paid the bills while you’re off looking for another job.
+One of the first things you may think of is an instant loan, to make sure you paid the bills while you’re off looking for another job.
 You’ll inevitably ask yourself whether anyone will lend you money without a job.
 It’s a good question.

 Lenders Prefer People with Stable Income

-Lenders will certainly be aware of the situation, which means they will be less likely to loan you money.
+Lenders will certainly be aware of the situation, which means they will be less likely to loan you money and there is a risk of loan rejection.
 If they do, you can expect a higher interest rate and stricter loan terms than others received their loans, who have a good job and regular income.

 If you are in need of a loan despite the risks, there are things you should be aware of when you have extended credit without a regular income.
 Here are some things to keep in mind when you apply for a loan while you’re unemployed.